adityapk00/zqw-docs/CONTRIBUTING.md

 ## Installing mkdocs

-zec-qt-wallet docs are built with [mkdocs](https://www.mkdocs.org/) so to test any changes you make locally you will need to install it.
+ZecWallet docs are built with [mkdocs](https://www.mkdocs.org/) so to test any changes you make locally you will need to install it.
 The mkdocs docs have a great [installation guide](https://www.mkdocs.org/#installation) to follow but if you have Python (and pip) installed you can do the following:

 ```
 pip install mkdocs
 ```

-zec-qt-wallet docs also require some extra dependencies to build which you can install via:
+ZecWallet docs also require some extra dependencies to build which you can install via:

 ```
 pip install mkdocs-material pymdown-extensions pygments